 Once all of this is done, you will have a smooth running marketing strategy that can be replicated with minor variations to meet future company goals and congruent marketing objectives.

-This guest blog article was written by Jen McKenzie is an independent business consultant from New York.
-She writes extensively on business, education and human resource topics.
+This guest blog article was written by Jen McKenzie, an independent business consultant.
+She writes extensively about business, education, and human resources.
 When Jennifer is not at her desk working, you can usually find her hiking or taking a road trip with her two dogs.
 You follow Jennifer on Twitter @jenmcknzie.